ccxtechnologies/adbus/README.rst

 NOTE: If the even loop isn't running no signals will caught, and properties will not cache (i.e. will read on every access instead of tracking the property changes signals)

-**This is a protoype to see how it looks, it hasn't been implimented yet.**
+**This is a protoype to see how it looks, it hasn't been implemented yet.**

 .. code-block:: python